(Note: Meeting minutes are always one month behind. Only approved minutes are published)

 - Roll Call

-Board Members present: Greg Acton, Vice Chair; Gary Krueger, County Commissioner; John Helton, Member at Large; Wayne Miller, Board of Health; Susan Nicosia, City of Columbia Falls and Alan Ruby, Member at Large.
+Board Members present: Greg Acton, Vice Chair; Gary Krueger, County Commissioner; John Helton, Member at Large; Wayne Miller, Board of Health; Susan Nicosia, City of Columbia Falls.
+Absent: Alan Ruby, Member at Large.

 - Introductory Remarks from Chairman